justnonamenoname/lifeticle/readme.md

 Quantum theory The Orch OR theory (Orchestrated Objective Reduction) by Penrose and Hameroff makes several parallels to the lifeticle theory:
 1) Phenomenal consciousness is not located in neurons, but is related to quantum phenomena.
 2) The second method of generating qualia.
-3) A solution to the problem of pointwise binding (further details in connection between qualia and the brain)
+3) A solution to the problem of pointwise binding (the issue is discussed in connection between qualia and the brain)
-4) A solution to the problem of the speed of time (further details in connection between qualia and the brain)
+4) A solution to the problem of the speed of time (the issue is discussed in connection between qualia and the brain)
-5) A solution of information transition from a point with radius to a circle (further details in the section of qualia-brain connection)
+5) A solution of information transition from a point with radius to a circle (the issue is discussed in the section of qualia-brain connection)

 Supporters of the quantum theory of consciousness also include Federico Faggin and Giacomo Mauro D'Ariano.